 If you ask a woman why a wife would leave her marriage she’ll give answers like:

-- “She feels lonely and abandoned”…
+- “She feels lonely and abandoned.”

-- “The only time he pays attention to her is when he wants something” (and we all know what the “something” is)…
+- “The only time he pays attention to her is when he wants something.”
+(And we all know what the “something” is.)

 And the list goes on and on and on.
 But most of the reasons had to do with feelings and emotions.

-As I did an Internet search on this topic I discovered two things: First, there’s not much that addresses this side of the problem.
+As I did an Internet search on this topic I discovered two things.
+First, there’s not much that addresses this side of the problem.
 And second, what I could find pretty much summed it all up in three categories:

 - Boredom.
-This is often expressed when he says, “I simply fell out of love” or something along that line…
+This is often expressed when he says, “I simply fell out of love” or something along that line.

 - Cheating.
-The husband discovers his wife is having an affair or he’s having an affair…
+The husband discovers his wife is having an affair or he’s having an affair.

 “Each day I’m confronted by women who are extremely frustrated with their marriages.
 Usually, they express no hope that their husbands will ever understand what it is that frustrates them —let alone change enough to solve the problem.
 From their perspective, marital problems are created by their husbands who do little or nothing to solve them.
-Wives tend to see themselves as the major force for resolving conflicts, and when they give up their effort, the marriage is usually over.
+Wives tend to see themselves as the major force for resolving conflicts.
+And when they give up their effort, the marriage is usually over.

 “When I talk to their husbands, they usually have a different explanation as to why their wives feel the way they do.
 They often feel that the expectations of women in general and their wives in particular, have grown completely out of reach.
 These men, who feel that they’ve made a gigantic effort to be caring and sensitive to their wives, get no credit whatsoever for their sizable contribution to the family.
 They feel under enormous pressure to improve their financial support, improve the way they raise their children, and improve the way they treat their wives.
-Many men I see are emotionally exhausted and fell that for all their effort, they get nothing but criticism.
+Many men I see are emotionally exhausted.
+They feel that for all their effort, they get nothing but criticism.